Learn all about our history, goals, and visions.

 The board is composed of a minimum of three to a maximum of five active members of the network.
 They are elected for a period of two years at the annual meeting and act as guardians of the by-laws and administer the coordinator’s management.

-The coordinator manages the activities and communications of the network internally and externally.
-The coordinator promotes the RCNwith other networks, and is a spokesperson for the network as well as contact person for interested cities
+The managing director manages the activities and communications of the network internally and externally.
+The managing director promotes the RCNwith other networks, and is a spokesperson for the network as well as contact person for interested cities

 The Audit committee